kitnil/awesome/README.md

 - [maya](https://github.com/timofurrer/maya) - Datetimes for Humans™
 - [salt](https://github.com/saltstack/salt) - Software to automate the management and configuration of any infrastructure or application at scale.
 Get access to the Salt software package repository here:
 - [igcommit](https://github.com/innogames/igcommit) - Git pre-receive hook to check commits and code style
-- [flake8](https://github.com/PyCQA/flake8) - The official GitHub mirror of https://gitlab.com/pycqa/flake8
+- [flake8](https://github.com/PyCQA/flake8) - flake8 is a python tool that glues together pep8, pyflakes, mccabe, and third-party plugins to check the style and quality of some python code.
 - [rss2email](https://github.com/rss2email/rss2email) - Forward RSS feeds to your email address, community maintained
 - [legendary](https://github.com/derrod/legendary) - Legendary - A free and open-source replacement for the Epic Games Launcher
 - [self-driving-desktop](https://github.com/hofstadter-io/self-driving-desktop) - Desktop Automation Framework.
 Drive your mouse and keyboard with an easy to use language.